MarkMT/fragmentary/README.md

   acts_as_list_fragment :members => :product_stores, :list_record => :product
 end
 ```
+The effect of this declaration is to ensure that whenever a new `ProductStore` is created, the `StoresAvailable` record for the corresponding product will be touched, so that the next time the list is rendered, the required new `AvailableStore` fragment will be created.

 `acts_as_list_fragment` takes two named arguments:
 * `members` is the name of the list membership association in snake case, or tableized, form.
-The creation of an association of that type triggers the addition of a new item to the list.
+The creation of an association of that type is what triggers the addition of a new item to the list.
 In the example, it is the creation of a new `product_store` that results in a new item being added to the list.
-The effect of declaring `acts_as_list_fragment` is to ensure that when that membership association is created, the list fragment it is being added to is touched, expiring the cache so that on the next request the list will be re-rendered, which has the effect of creating the required new `AvailableStore` fragment.
-Note that the value of the `members` argument should match the record type of the list item fragments.
-So in the example, the `AvailableStore` class should be defined with `needs_record_id, :type => ProductStore` (We recognize there's some implied redundancy here that could be problematic; some adjustment may be made in the future).
+Note that the value of the `members` argument should match the record type of the list item fragments (i.e. the type provided to `needs_record_id` in the definition of the list item fragment class).
+So in the example, the `AvailableStore` class would be defined with `needs_record_id, :type => ProductStore` (We recognize there's some implicit redundancy here that could be problematic; some adjustment may be made in the future).
-* `list_record` is either the name of a method (represented by a symbol) or a `Proc` that defines how to obtain the record_id (or the record itself; either will work) associated with the list fragment from a given membership association.
-If the value is a method name, the list record is found by calling that method on the membership association.
-In the example, the membership association is a `ProductStore` record, say `product_store`.
-The list is represented by a `StoresAvailable` fragment whose `record_id` points to a `Product` record.
-We can get that `Product` record simply by calling `product_store.product`, so the `list_record` parameter passed to `acts_as_list_fragment` is just the method `:product` (`:product_id` would also work).
-However sometimes a simple method like this is insufficient and a `Proc` may be used instead.
-In this case the newly created membership association is passed as a parameter to the `Proc` and we can implement whatever functional relationship is necessary to obtain the list record.
+* `list_record` is either the name of a method (represented by a symbol) or a `Proc` that defines how to obtain the `record_id` (or the record itself; either will work) associated with the list fragment from a given membership association.
+So, in the example, the membership association is a `ProductStore` record, say `product_store`, and `:product` is the method that would be called on `product_store` to produce the product whose `id` is the `record_id` of the `StoresAvailable` list fragment that needs to be touched when a new list item is created (`:product_id` would also work).
+Sometimes, however, a simple method like this is insufficient and a `Proc` may be used instead.
+The newly created membership association is passed as a parameter to the `Proc` and we can implement whatever functional relationship is necessary to obtain the list record.
 In this simple example, if we wanted (for no good reason) to use a `Proc`, it would look like `->(product_store){product_store.product}`.

 Note that in the example, the specified `list_record` method, `:product`, returns a single record for a given `product_store` membership association.
 However this isn't necessarily always the case.
 The method or `Proc` may also return an array of records or record_ids.